Need help? Call Us: (956) 712-2156

 Champion Care screens all caregivers carefully.
 They check experience, background, and skills.
 They also match caregivers with families based on personality and needs.
 This helps create a comfortable, trusting relationship.

 Your loved one should feel safe and happy with their caregiver.
 Take time to meet the caregiver before hiring.
 Ask questions and watch how they interact.
-This helps make sure everyone feels right about the match.
+This helps ensure everyone feels comfortable with the match.
 By selecting the right caregiver, you safeguard your loved one’s health and well-being.
 It also helps your family feel confident about the care being given.

 Most caregivers in Texas charge between $24 and $32 per hour, depending on the type of care and their level of experience.

 Hiring privately can cost less since you avoid agency fees.
 But you must handle taxes, schedules, and background checks yourself.
-Agencies provide trained caregivers and manage these details, which may save time and trouble.
+Agencies provide trained caregivers and handle these details, which can save time and hassle.

 Medicare usually does not cover long-term caregiver services.
-It may cover short-term medical care at home, but most ongoing care costs come out of pocket or through Medicaid, insurance, or veterans’ benefits.
+It may cover short-term home care, but most ongoing care costs are out-of-pocket, through Medicaid, insurance, or veterans’ benefits.

 Caregivers assist with daily tasks, including dressing, meal preparation, and companionship.
 Nurses provide medical care, including administering medications, monitoring vital signs, and managing wound care.